finnergizer/twitter-opinion-mining/report.md

 ###n-grams

 After reading some papers exploring sentiment analysis, it was seen that using n-grams as features in a bag of words approach can sometimes improve accuracy especially for corpus in which words can be frequently mispelled.
 We used n-grams created within word boundaries so as to allow for mispellings to occur.
-In order to do this we used Scikit-learn's CountVectorizer options for creating features of n-grams.
+In order to do this Scikit-learn's CountVectorizer options for creating features of n-grams were used.
 The CountVectorizer to do this was created with this command:

 ~~~python
 vectorizer = CountVectorizer(stop_words='english', min_df=2, analyzer="char_wb", ngram_range=(1,2))